 Creating greater compensation awareness is especially important when trying to attract Generation Z to your workplace.
 International Federation of Accounts (IFAC) shares that Gen Z’s top 3 career objectives are a stable career path, work-life balance, and competitive salary and benefits.

 An SHRM Employee Job Satisfaction And Engagement report reveals that compensation is the second most important contributor to job satisfaction, following the respectful treatment of all employees.

 As one Inc. article shares, rewards and recognition programs are becoming more of a corporate imperative with the younger generations – millennials and Generation Z – soon to make up the majority of today’s global workforce.

 Make it Clear

 This is where reward communication is also vital.
-Total Reward Statements can be issued physically or provided digitally through an employee portal or benefits platform.
-When made available digitally, any changes to an employee’s compensation, such as enrolment into additional benefits, are reflected and updated in real-time, giving employees an accurate and current overview of their compensation value.
+Total Reward Statements can be issued physically or provided digitally through an employee benefits platform.
+When made available digitally, any changes to an employee’s compensation, such as enrollment into additional benefits, are reflected and updated in real-time, giving employees an accurate and current overview of their compensation value.

-In the case of AstraZeneca, just two months after launching their employee portal, employee understanding of their total compensation increased by almost a quarter.
+In the case of AstraZeneca, just two months after launching their employee benefits platform, employee understanding of their total compensation increased by almost a quarter.

 Want to learn more about making your employees aware of your investment?
-Download our whitepaper, Total Reward Statements: Showing Employees Your True Investment.
+Download our whitepaper, Total Reward Statement: Showing Employees Your True Investment.